Software

 3. Validity Everest

-Validity Everest
+Validity

-Source: validity.com/everest/
+Source: validity.com/everest

-Teams use it to track inbox placement rates, monitor sender reputation, and analyze deliverability issues across multiple email providers.
+Teams use it to track inbox placement rates, monitor sender reputation, and analyze deliverability issues with multiple email providers.
 Everest also integrates blacklist monitoring and provides guidance on SPF, DKIM, and DMARC to strengthen the technical setup.

 Key Features